-The payment of dividends, as well as the amount of any dividends, is at the discretion of our Board of Directors and will be subject to our financial results and the availability of statutory surplus funds to pay dividends.
+The payment of dividends, as well as the amount of any dividends, is solely at the discretion of our Board of Directors.
+Future dividend payments, if any, also will be subject to our financial results and the availability of statutory surplus funds to pay dividends.
+These factors could result in a change to our current policy of paying dividends.